Renormalization of bosonic quadratic Hamiltonians involving rank-one perturbations: Main results

 In particular, the domain of self-adjointness of $\Hl$ is $\Ul D\big(\dg(\xil)\big)$. \end{proposition}

 The assumption that $\ln(\omega)^2f \in \Hcal$ will be discussed in detail when it naturally appears in the proof.

-\begin{remark} When $f$ is not real valued, there exists a unitary transformation that maps the problem to a case where the function is real valued and positive.
+\begin{remark}[When $f$ is not real valued] When $f$ is not real valued, there exists a unitary transformation that maps the problem to a case where the function is real valued and positive.
 Indeed, if we set $\varphi = f/|f|$ and still denote by $\varphi$ the multiplication by $\varphi$, we have